Search Articles

 Contact the QIO Right Away

 Once you request a QIO review, the hospital must give you a “Detailed Notice of Discharge.”
-You should receive the notice no later than noon the day after you request a QIO review.
-The detailed notice explains the medical reason behind the discharge.
+You should receive the notice no later than noon the day after the hospital is notified of your appeal request.
+The detailed notice explains why the hospital believes your Medicare coverage should end and provides the medical and coverage reasons for the discharge.

 The QIO will conduct a review of the discharge.
 The QIO doctors will review the medical necessity, appropriateness, and the quality of hospital treatment furnished to you.